Oakland leaders urge broad battle with Goldman Sachs

 The fiscal crisis facing cities and towns is particularly severe in California: the city of Stockton has filed for bankruptcy protection, the city of San Bernardino is expected to do the same, and local governments around the state are slashing services and trying to raise taxes to balance budgets.

-The city of San Francisco will pay around $17 million in swap fees this year to Goldman and other banks connected to debt financing for its airport, San Francisco Supervisor Jon Avalos said at the protest.
+The city of San Francisco will pay around $17 million in swap fees this year to Goldman connected to debt financing for its airport, San Francisco Supervisor Jon Avalos said at the protest.

 Afterwards, he said he planned to explore over coming weeks whether San Francisco should attempt to renegotiate its payments with Goldman.

-Other cities and agencies in the region that analysts and unions say must pay swap fees to a variety of banks include the city of Menlo Park, which will pay around $3.1 million this year; the city of Pittsburg, which will pay around $3.6 million; and the Metro Transportation Commission, which will pay around $48.6 million.
+Other cities and agencies in the region that analysts and unions say must pay swap fees include the city of Menlo Park, which will pay around $3.1 million this year; the city of Pittsburg, which will pay around $3.6 million; and the Metro Transportation Commission, which will pay $48.6 million.

 In response to a question about the Oakland interest-rate swap at Goldman Sachs Group Inc’s annual meeting in May, chairman Lloyd Blankfein said the bank was not in a position to end the contract.